metio/terraform-provider-k8s/docs/data-sources/jobset_x_k8s_io_job_set_v1alpha2_manifest.md

 - `success_policy` (Attributes) SuccessPolicy configures when to declare the JobSet assucceeded.The JobSet is always declared succeeded if all jobs in the setfinished with status complete. (see [below for nested schema](#nestedatt--spec--success_policy))
 - `suspend` (Boolean) Suspend suspends all running child Jobs when set to true.
 - `ttl_seconds_after_finished` (Number) TTLSecondsAfterFinished limits the lifetime of a JobSet that has finishedexecution (either Complete or Failed).
 If this field is set,TTLSecondsAfterFinished after the JobSet finishes, it is eligible to beautomatically deleted.
 When the JobSet is being deleted, its lifecycleguarantees (e.g. finalizers) will be honored.
 If this field is unset,the JobSet won't be automatically deleted.
 If this field is set to zero,the JobSet becomes eligible to be deleted immediately after it finishes.

+<a id="nestedatt--spec--coordinator"></a>
+### Nested Schema for `spec.coordinator`

+Required:

+- `replicated_job` (String) ReplicatedJob is the name of the ReplicatedJob which containsthe coordinator pod.

+Optional:

+- `job_index` (Number) JobIndex is the index of Job which contains the coordinator pod(i.e., for a ReplicatedJob with N replicas, there are Job indexes 0 to N-1).
+- `pod_index` (Number) PodIndex is the Job completion index of the coordinator pod.

 <a id="nestedatt--spec--failure_policy"></a>
 ### Nested Schema for `spec.failure_policy`